statsig-io/docs/docs/integrations/cloudflare.md

 ---

 ## Overview
-Statsig’s Vercel integration pushes Statsig Configs to Cloudflare KV, allowing you to bootstrap your Cloudflare projects quickly.
+Statsig’s Cloudflare integration pushes Statsig Configs to Cloudflare KV, allowing you to bootstrap your Cloudflare projects quickly.

 ## Configuration
 Navigate to the Cloudflare integration in Statsig's Console under **Project Settings** -> **Integrations**.